yashrb24/popl-project/README.md

    - Investigate advanced features in symbolic execution engines like KLEE.
 We want to compile hybrid Rust code into LLVM bitcode while also linking all the necessary libraries not supported by LLVM Linker.

 2. **Integration with Larger Codebases:**
-   - Extend the symbolic testing approach to larger and more complex codebases to evaluate scalability and applicability, and collaborate with the other group to test ported real world code.
+   - Extend the symbolic testing approach to larger and more complex codebases to evaluate scalability and applicability and collaborate with the other group to test ported real-world code.

 3. **Property-Based Testing Scope:**
    - Extend the project's scope to support more property-based testing, enabling the specification of properties to be checked during symbolic execution.